1mTojii/Project-Viper/README.md

 ## AI disclosure

-I used Claude to help me debug this — figuring why my first few Modelfiles kept breaking (turns out newlines matter and I fumbled that more times than I'd like to admit), and general "why is this thing hallucinating a fake toolkit that doesn't exist" troubleshooting.
-I understand what every piece here does and why — this isn't a copy-paste project — but I'm not going to pretend I one-shotted the Modelfile syntax on the first try either.
+I used Claude to help me debug this, figuring why my first few Modelfiles kept breaking (turns out newlines matter and I fumbled that more times than I'd like to admit), and general "why is this thing hallucinating a fake toolkit that doesn't exist" troubleshooting.
+I understand what every piece here does and why, this isn't a copy-paste project, but I'm not going to pretend I one-shotted the Modelfile syntax on the first try either.
 Full transparency, no shame in it.

 ## Responsible use

-This project is built on WhiteRabbitNeo, which ships under a permissive license **plus a Usage Restrictions Extension** — no military use, no harming minors, no disinformation, no discrimination, no PII misuse, etc. Since this repo's Modelfile is a derivative of that model, those same restrictions apply here too.
+This project is built on WhiteRabbitNeo, which ships under a permissive license **plus a Usage Restrictions Extension** no military use, no harming minors, no disinformation, no discrimination, no PII misuse, etc. Since this repo's Modelfile is a derivative of that model, those same restrictions apply here too.
 Full terms: see WhiteRabbitNeo's model card on Hugging Face.

 Practically: this is a personal learning tool for CTFs, HTB boxes, and my own lab environment.
 Point it at systems you own or have explicit permission to test.
-Same rules as any pentest tool — nmap, Metasploit, whatever — legality is about what you point it at, not the tool itself.
+Same rules as any pentest tool, nmap, Metasploit, whatever, legality is about what you point it at, not the tool itself.

 ## Status